praesongprasit/EventSiteTest/src/talks/nztechrally2025/journey-into-hacking.md

 <p>I want to show QA’s, developers & technologists that cybersecurity and hacking things isn’t an inscrutable field, it’s just another side of what they do day to day.</p>
 "
 featuredImage: /assets/images/talks/2025/journey-into-hacking.jpg
-featuredImageAlt: "Jim's picture with text: NZ Tech Rally.
+featuredImageAlt: "Jim's picture with text: EVENT_NAME.
 From developing software to voiding warranties.
 A talk by Jim Rush, Senior Security Consultant @ PrivSec Consulting"
 featuredImageType: image/jpg
 featuredImageWidth: 1280
 featuredImageHeight: 720